sublimelsp/LSP/docs/src/features.md

 This package provides a replacement for Sublime's Goto Definition if your language server has this capability.
 The feature is accessible by right-clicking with your mouse on the word (or any character) and clicking on LSP > Goto Definition.
 Similarly, an entry in the Goto menu in the top Menu Bar is also available.

+In addition to the basic "Goto Definition", the protocol also provides further refinements of "goto" functionality:

-## Goto Type Definition
+- Goto Type Definition

-Some languages have the notion of a "type definition".
-The functionality is similar to Goto Definition.

-## Goto Declaration
+- Goto Declaration

-Some languages have the notion of a "declaration".
-The functionality is similar to Goto Definition.

-## Goto Implementation
+- Goto Implementation

-Some languages have the notion of an "implementation".
-The functionality is similar to Goto Definition.

 ## Find References